Growing Your Business

 The Two Commandments of Cyber Security

 The basic safety precautions don’t take a lot of time or special expertise.
 Cyber Aware has pointed out that there are two very simple things you can do to drastically improve your cyber security at no cost and with minimal time expenditure.

 The first is to create a strong, separate password for your main email account.
 Your email account can act as a hub for cyber criminals wishing to piece together enough information to hack all your accounts, so it’s extra important to have a strong email password, and not to re-use that password for different sites and applications.

-The second is to keep all your software up to date.
+As mentioned, the second is to keep all your software up to date.
 All the software your business uses is constantly being updated by the developers to guard against emerging cyber threats.
 By staying up to date, you take advantage of their work to keep your own business secure.

 Follow @Cyberaware.gov.uk or visit https://www.cyberaware.gov.uk/ for the latest government advice.